 The goal was to allow a Civi admin to go to the Advanced Search page, enter criteria and then view results as a list of contacts, with all that individual's contributions appearing in an indented list below the contact.
-Selected data would then be exported in a maximal form, with all available info about the contact, and a list of their contributions laid out as columns on that person's spreadsheet row, along with various, calculated LYBUNT flags.
+Selected data would then be exportable in a complete form, with all available info about the contact.
+A list of each donor's contributions are pivoted and laid out as columns at the end of the row, along with various, calculated LYBUNT flags.

 For the past few months we have been working with Future First, who have an ambitious mission of 'creating an alumni network for every state school in the UK'.
 A key part of this work is the ability to track and engage with recent school leavers and we've spent a fair amount of time building tools that allow them to do this.
 One of these is an extension that allows them to hold scripted SMS conversations with their contacts in CIviCRM.
 We've just piloted this functionality with them and the results look quite promising.

 We've been using CiviCRM at Bay Area Children's Theatre since 2008, and started using it for ticket sales shortly thereafter.
 CiviEvent was really designed for event registrations, and there are some differences between an event registration and a ticket purchase, but we found that CiviEvent gave us enough flexibility to use it for ticket sales -- especially with price sets.
 BACT also has some unique flexibility that allowed us to adopt CiviEvent for ticket sales, which other organizations may not have:

 The Progressive Technology Project has compiled a list of scenarios related to doing searches from our groups’ support requests.
 We would like to put these forward as suggestions/modifications for Advanced Search or custom searches.
 Perhaps some have already been solved and are lurking quietly as custom searches that we just don’t have on our radar yet.
 Please share comments and reactions to these - have any of your clients needed something similar?